Australian patients can speak with their doctor regarding medicinal cannabis as a treatment option.

 Product Quality Standards

-Over 50 countries now have a medicinal cannabis program, with the use of cannabis for treating medical conditions increasing rapidly.
+More than 50 countries now have a medicinal cannabis program, and the use of cannabis for treating various medical conditions is increasing rapidly.

 In some countries cannabis products are also available outside of a regulated medicinal program.